Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Romantic Suspense

 Romance suspense novels have a romance that develops as the story goes along, but they also include some elements of suspense, mystery, or thriller elements that are integral to the plot of the book.
+These books balance love and danger – think of a heroine on the run falling for the gruff detective trying to protect her.

-Are There Sub Sub-Genres For Romance Novels?
+Are There Sub-Sub-Genres For Romance Novels?

 In addition to the main romance sub-genres, there are what I call sub-sub-genres.
 I’m not really sure that’s the correct term or even a term at all!